 USAID can improve development outcomes by strengthening urban resilience, either within stand-alone sectors or by integrated programming across sectors.

-Based on global experience and best practice, USAID has developed the following “building blocks” that can be applied to integrated programming across sectors, as well as to sector-specific programming, to increase the resilience of urban systems:
+Based on global experience and best practice, USAID has developed the following cross-cutting “building blocks” that can be applied to integrated programming across sectors, as well as to sector-specific programming, to increase the resilience of urban systems:

 Urban Resilience Resources